 By D. A. Sharpe

-United States President George Washington is the 27th cousin, six times removed to me.
+United States President George Washington was born February 22, 1732 at PopeÕs Creek, Virginia.
+He is the 27th cousin, six times removed to me.
 He is the 11th great grandson of English King Edward I, the last of the three Kings to issue the Magna Carta that had such place in the documents of governance as the New World developed.
 Our common ancestors are Eystein Glumra Ivarsson and his wife, Aseda Rognvaldsdatter, who are my 32nd great grandparents and George's 25th great grandparents.